CRBroughton/component-lib-demo/docs/components/vinput.md

 # VButton

-This is a simple button component.
-By default, the button is shown in the light blue colour.
+This is a simple input component.
+The input uses two way data binding to print the input to the page.
 ## Example Usage

 ### VInput